Griddles & Group Cooking

 - Top with green onion.
 Serve straight off the griddle.

-Batch tip: For 10+ people, run two rounds or use the largest griddle (36") and keep the first batch warm in a covered foil pan near the fire.
+Batch tip: For 10+ people, run two rounds on a 17–22" tabletop, or bring the 36" station only if you have the vehicle space.
+Keep the first batch warm in a covered foil pan.

 Smash Burgers at Camp